bbatalha/erpeopleV2/docs/openai-integration.md

 2. Click the "Test Connection" button under the OpenAI integration section
 3. If connected successfully, you'll see a "Connected" indicator

+## Model Configuration

+This application uses `gpt-4o` as the OpenAI model for behavior analysis.
+This is the latest model from OpenAI that offers:

+- Better context understanding
+- Improved behavior analysis capabilities
+- More consistent responses
+- Comparable pricing to previous models

+If you need to change the model, modify the model parameter in the following files:
+- `supabase/functions/openai-analysis/index.ts`
+- `supabase/functions/openai-assistant/index.ts`

 ## Troubleshooting

 - **Edge Function Deployment Failures**: Ensure your Supabase CLI is updated and you have the correct permissions
 - **API Key Issues**: Verify the API key is correctly set as a secret
 - **Connection Test Failures**: Check the browser console for detailed error messages
 - **Missing AI Analysis**: Ensure your OpenAI account has sufficient credits
+- **Rate Limiting**: If you're experiencing rate limits, consider reducing the number of concurrent requests or using a model with higher rate limits

 ## Usage Notes